RaspberryPiFoundation/picozero/docs/gettingstarted.rst

 .. _GitHub repository: https://github.com/RaspberryPiFoundation/picozero
 .. _picozero.py: https://raw.githubusercontent.com/RaspberryPiFoundation/picozero/master/picozero/picozero.py?token=GHSAT0AAAAAABRLTKWZDBSYBE54NJ7AIZ6MYSENI2A

-In Thonny, navigate to the cloned directory or location you save the file in and find the ``picozero.py`` file.
+In Thonny, navigate to the cloned directory or location you saved the file in and find the ``picozero.py`` file.

 .. image:: images/thonny-navigate-downloads.jpg